 With my conference only weeks away, I decided to take the plunge, use my blogging money, and go for it.

 I ordered my first Goody Box with Thredup.

 It took a good two weeks to get my items.
 This isn’t something to try if you need items sooner rather than later.
 Prepare accordingly if you have an event coming up to order well in advance.

-They put the estimated retail value which helps you feel like you are scoring incredible savings.
-For me personally, I just immediately think that retail value is a complete joke and it gets me more aggravated at the prices they charge!
+They put the estimated retail value, which helps you feel like you are scoring incredible savings.
+For me personally, I immediately think that retail value is a complete joke, and it gets me more aggravated at the prices they charge!

 I enlisted my husband to help me with this.
-As you can see taking a selfie wasn’t really working.
-I also went out on a limb and had him tell me which ones he liked best.
+As you can see, taking a selfie wasn’t really working.
+So I also went out on a limb and had him tell me which ones he liked best.

-I didn’t look at the prices and kept those ones.
-Of course, the shirt I didn’t care for he said was his favorite, and I wore it out on date night and felt pretty confident.
-I kept thinking how these items seem brand new.
+I didn’t look at the prices and kept those.
+But, of course, the shirt I didn’t care for, he said was his favorite, and I wore it out on date night and felt pretty confident.
+I kept thinking about how these items seem brand new.

 Let’s Start With Outfit 1:

-Now can I just say I adore my husband, but well he isn’t a born cameraman!
+Now can I say I adore my husband, but well, he isn’t a born cameraman!
 I didn’t get any shoes in the box.
 This was just a shirt and pants.